MicrosoftDocs/biztalk-docs/his/core/application-integration-ladesigner-1.md

 ## [Designing artifacts for CICS and IMS Integration](application-integration-lahostapps.md)

-CICS and IMS are two of the most used Mainframe systems in the world.
-This section details the steps to design the artifacts required by Logic Apps to invoke these systems using Low Code techniques.
+CICS and IMS are two of the most used mainframe systems in the world.
+This linked article shows how to design the artifacts required by Azure Logic Apps to invoke these systems using low code techniques.

 ## [Designing artifacts for Host Files Integration](application-integration-lahostfiles.md)